-Candidates must engage with the contextual focus in the question, in this case Courtly Romance and the presentation of love.
-Some of the key contextual points which could be rewarded if used relevantly in response to this question might be:

-- conventions and language of the courtly romance - the fabliaux tradition focused on marriage, infidelity, lust, foolishness of age - biblical and classical references and religious beliefs, especially ideas of Eden an sin - medieval social hierarchy - context of the Tales themselves and Chaucer's often ironic approach and satiric purposes - Chaucer's audience and the views they might have in relation to courtly romance and the merchant himself.

-In Band 1 we are likely to see broad and assertive writing which will not always be successfully linked to text or task.
-In Band 2 there should be some relevant connections between the text and some contexts but the approach might still be broad and assertive.
-By Band 3 contextual materials should be carefully chosen and the connections between text, task and context clearly understood.
-Writing in Bands 4 and 5 should demonstrate an increasingly confident analysis and eventually perceptive approach to the significance of key contexts.
+AO3 3 Candidates must engage with the contextual focus in the question, in this case Courtly Romance and the presentation of love.
+Some of the key contextual points which could be rewarded if used relevantly in response to this question might be: Some of the key contexts might include: conventions and language of the courtly romance the fabliaux tradition focused on marriage, infidelity, lust, foolishness of age biblical and classical references and religious beliefs, especially ideas of Eden an sin medieval social hierarchy context of the Tales themselves and Chaucer's often ironic approach and satiric purposes Chaucer's audience and the views they might have in relation to courtly romance and the merchant himself.
+In Band 1 we are likely to see broad and assertive writing which will not always successfully linked to text or task.
+In Band 2 there should be some relevant connections between the text and some contexts but the approach might still b broad and assertive.
+By Band 3 contextual materials should be carefully chose and the connections between text, task and context clearly understood.
+Writing Bands 4 and 5 should demonstrate an increasingly confident analysis and eventually perceptive approach to the significance of key contexts.